RasoliDavide/ACS-TPEResourceAccountAuthManager/README.md

 **404 Not Found**
 - Check that the Resource Account Object ID is correct
-- Verify the Tenant ID matches your Azure AD tenant
+- Verify the Tenant ID matches your Microsoft Entra tenant

 **400 Bad Request**
 - Ensure the ACS endpoint URL is correct